-Appendix: Adjustments for data revisions (continued)
+Appendix: Source details and adjustments for data revisions (continued)

 - Data cleaning in 2021 (continued) - Death counts of Asian residents were revised on March 17 in Ohio, Pennsylvania, and the United States.
 Also on March 17, the death counts of all racial groups in Kentucky were revised.
-We adjusted these weekly series from November 11, 2020, through March 10, 2021, to account for these revisions, using the rescaling methodology described on slide 14.
+We adjusted these weekly series from November 11, 2020, through March 10, 2021, to account for these revisions, using the rescaling methodology described on slide 14. - Oklahoma revised death counts upward between April 6 and April 7 to account for deaths between December 1, 2020, and March 31, 2021.
+We smoothed these changes using the rescaling methodology described on slide 14.